RayCulp/LibreOffice-Basic-Reference/docs/source/libreoffice-common/object-model/document-object/methods/supportsservice/supportsservice.rst

 Remarks
 -------

-To avoid runtime errors, use this method to determine the type of the Document object before executing other methods or querying properties that are specific to an individual document type.
+Use this method to avoid runtime errors by determining the type of the Document object *before* executing other methods or querying properties that are specific to individual document types.

 Examples
 --------